 I’ve just completed an excellent online course How to Break the Habit of Self-Doubt and Build Real Confidence by the awesome and inspiring Mel Robbins.
 You can read my course review post to see how this course can benefit you.

 Mel talks about how it’s completely normal for feelings to rise up.
 Feelings are a natural reaction.

-What’s important to know and remember is that while we may feel the feelings, the actions we take in regards to those feelings is what matters.
+What’s important to know and remember is that while we may feel the feelings, the actions we take in regards to those feelings are what matters.

 You might not be able to control your initial feelings but you can control your behavior, thoughts, and actions.

 Your behavior and thoughts are a choice.

 I highly recommend taking Mel’s online course.
 I’ve learned so much from the course and have started applying what I’ve learned.
 I know this course will help me going forward and I’m sure it can empower you as well.

 Be aware of sneaky comparisons